10 of the Hardest Horror Movies to Watch as a Parent

 4. IT (2017)

 The scene where Georgie loses his boat and encounters Pennywise the clown is one of the most memorable moments in the 1990 version of Stephen King’s IT.
-Thankfully though, we don’t see Georgie being attacked by Pennywise.
+Thankfully, we don’t see Georgie being attacked by Pennywise.
+All we get is a close-up of Pennywise’s evil clown face, which is truly terrifying for clown haters and slightly scary for people who, like me, don’t mind them.

-The 2017 version though, goes all out.
+The 2017 version, though, goes all out.
 Gone is that slightly scary shot of Pennywise’s face, replaced with a horrifying shot of the clown ripping little Georgie’s arm off as he struggles to get away and dragging him into the sewer.

-I still haven’t watched IT Chapter Two yet and I’m planning to watch part one again before I do.
+I still haven’t watched IT Chapter Two yet, and I’m planning to watch part one again before I do.
+Needless to say, I’ll be skipping that scene.

 3. Pan’s Labyrinth (2006)

-I watched this film in 2007 and it has NEVER left my mind.
-While it fits more into the fantasy genre than horror, there are several scenes in this movie that I believe make it perfectly acceptable to class it as a horror movie.
+I watched this film before I had children, and it has NEVER left my mind.
+While it fits more into the fantasy genre than horror, there are several scenes in this movie that I believe make it perfectly acceptable to call it a horror movie.
+The scene with the terrifying Pale Man is one of them.

 2. The Exorcist (1973)